 “Anything.
 Absolutely anything.
 You do NOT want to be around when Darcy realises you and James know each other!”

-“Short of telling her I’ve got the plague, I don’t think I can get out of it, Em.”
+“Short of telling her I’ve got the plague, I don’t think I can get out of it, Em.
+And James wants me to act like I don't even know him!”
 Henry sighs heavily.

 “I know.”
 Henry is silent for a moment.
 She is debating whether to tell Emma what had happened in her bedroom.
 “There's still something there between us though.
 I don't know exactly what, only that it isn't welcome any more.”
 She lets out a sad little laugh.

-“You need to get over him once and for all Henry.”
+“You need to get over him Henry.”
 Emma says determinedly.

 “You need a boyfriend.”